 Covid-19 vaccinations will be delivered through a range of NHS services and our practice population will be invited based on a nationally set priority list.
 The elderly and most at risk from Covid-19 will be vaccinated first.

-Patients will be contacted by our local Federation who are providing the service to Surgeries in the Swanley and Rural area.
+Patients will be contacted by our local Federation (DGS Health)who are providing the service to Surgeries in the Swanley and Rural area.
 We understand this is likely to take place in early to mid January 2021.
 Clinics will be held at The Alexandra Suite, St Mary's Road, Swanley.

 The Federation will contact patients to invite them for their two vaccinations.
 Please do not contact the surgery - our phone lines are extremely busy and we would appreciate your help in freeing up the lines so patients can call regarding other health matters.